-Zuppa Toscana is a delicious Olive Garden copycat soup with sausage and potatoes.
+Zuppa Toscana is an Olive Garden copycat soup that features sausage and potatoes.
 It’s so comforting and full of amazing flavor from the combination of bacon, Italian sausage, potatoes, and kale.
-Make a big batch of this creamy and flavorful potato soup right at home!
+Make a big batch of this creamy and flavorful potato soup right at home with just 15 minutes of prep and an hour to cook!

-There is nothing like a big bowl of soup to bring warmth through the whole body and soul.
+There’s nothing like a big bowl of soup to bring warmth through the whole body and soul!
 Easy soup recipes are just what we all need for those chilly fall and winter nights.
-(Or, really any time you want food to make you feel good.)
+Or, really any time you want food to make you feel good.

 This Zuppa Toscana copycat recipe has all the flavor of the original, but you can make it right at home for a fraction of the cost!

-Potatoes – Russet potatoes is the best choice because of the soft, crumbly texture but you can also use gold potatoes.
-For a light option, you can substitute chopped cauliflower florets.
+Potatoes – Russet potatoes are the best choice because of the soft, crumbly texture.
+However, you can also use gold potatoes.
+For a light option, you can even substitute chopped cauliflower florets.

-Vegetable stock – Try to remember to warm up the stock before adding it to the soup so it keeps the temperature of the ingredients even.
-Chicken stock is another good option here.
+Stock – Try to remember to warm up the stock before adding it to the soup so it keeps the temperature of the ingredients even.
+Chicken Stock is another good option here.

 Kale – Make sure to remove the stem because it’s hard and chewy.
 Chop the kale leaves before adding it to the soup.